 We are excited to see your interest in applying to the Teaching Residents at Teachers College teacher preparation program!
 Choosing to pursue a career in teaching is an important decision, so as you continue along in the first steps of this process, we encourage you to contact us with any questions that you may have.

 As you complete the application requirements, be sure to follow the directions carefully and accurately.
-The deadline for submission is November 1, 2017.

 Update your resume: Your resume should be a chronological listing of your employment history, educational history, academic endeavors, and other significant activities.

 Write your TC Statement of Purpose: The Statement of Purpose should be 2-3 pages in length, double-spaced.
 It should describe your academic and professional background, plans for graduate school, your professional goals, and how and why you are a good fit for the program and specific certification area.
 It should be tailored to Teachers College and your specific program of interest.